GeneralBots/botbook/src/19-maintenance/updating-components.md

 # Updating Components

-BotServer's stack components are regularly updated by their respective maintainers.
+botserver's stack components are regularly updated by their respective maintainers.
 This guide explains how to check for updates, apply them safely, and verify everything works correctly.

 ## Update Philosophy

-BotServer uses a **conservative update strategy**:
+botserver uses a **conservative update strategy**:

 1. **Pinned Versions** - Each component has a tested version in `3rdparty.toml`
 2. **Checksum Verification** - Downloads are verified with SHA256 hashes